dschnare/binderjs/Reference.md

  	nameProperty.clearMemo();
  	nameProperty.get(); // Returns 'Apple'

-**binder.makeProperty.get()**

-A convenience method that will retrieve the value of the specified property if it is a binderjs property, otherwise returns property.
+**BINDER.makeProperty.get()**

 	get(property)

 	property - A binderjs property or any other value. return - If property is a binderjs property then the value of the property, otherwise property.

+A convenience method that will retrieve the value of the specified property if it is a binderjs property, otherwise returns property.

 ---

 **property()**

+	property()
+	property(value)

-Retrieves the value of the property.
+Retrieves or sets the value of the property.
 Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `undefined`.
 The custom `get` operator will be called with the `owner` property as the `this` object.

-**property(value)**

-Sets the value of the property.
-Temporarily the `owner` property of the property is assigned the `this` object if `this` does not equal `undefined`.
-The custom `set` operator will be called with the `owner` property as the `this` object.

 If the value of the property is a `List` and the value being set is not an `Array` then the list will be cleared and the value will be pushed onto the list, otherwise if the value being set is an `Array` then it will be merged with the list, potentially replacing the list's contents.
 While this occurs all notifications are temporarily blocked so that only one notification occurs.

 **property.get()**

+	get()

 Retrieves the value of the property.
 The custom `get` operator will be called with the `owner` property as the `this` object.

-	get()
+This is an alias to the functional pattern to properties above.

 **property.set()**

+	set(value)

 Sets the value of the property.
 The custom `set` operator will be called with the `owner` property as the `this` object.

-If the value of the property is a `List` and the value being set is not an `Array` then the list will be cleared and the value will be pushed onto the list, otherwise if the value being set is an `Array` then it will be merged with the list, potentially replacing the list's contents.
-While this occurs all notifications are temporarily blocked so that only one notification occurs.

-	set(value)
+This is an alias to the functional pattern to properties above.

 **property.dependecnies()**

+	dependencies()

+	return - List of properties.

 Retrieves the reference to the list of properties this property is dependent on.
 This list should not be modified.

-	dependencies()

-	return - List of properties.

 **property.equals()**

+	equals(value)

+	value - An object or binderjs property to compare. return - True if the value is equal to the property's value.

 Determines if this property value equals the specified value.